Tinkar Valley

-Tinkar is a village in the Byans Rural Municipality of Darchula District in the Sudurpashchim province of Nepal.
-It is named after the Tinkar Khola river, a tributary of the Mahakali River, which it joins near the village of Chhangru.
+Tinkar Valley is a Himalayan valley situated in the Darchula District in the Sudurpashchim Province of Nepal.
+Located in the northwestern corner of Nepal at an elevation of 3650 m, it borders Tibet region of China in the north and India's Uttarakhand state in the west.
+It houses the river Tinkar Kohla, which drains into the Mahakali River near the village of Chhangru.
+Tinkar is the name of the other large village in the valley.

 At the top of the Tinkar valley near the Tibet border is the Tinkar Pass (5,258 m), which provides a trading route for the Byansis of the region for the Tibetan trading centre Burang.
 However, the Tinkaris are said to prefer the Lipulekh Pass across the border in Indian territory due to its higher volume.
-Nepal has ongoing claims to the Lipulekh Pass, as part of the Kalapani territory.
+Nepal has ongoing claims to the Lipulekh Pass, as part of the Kalapani territory dispute.

 Geography

 Tinkar is in the far-western region of Nepal, in the province of Sudurpashchim Province at the high end of the Great Himalayan range, elevation 3650 m.
 It is the principal village in the valley of the Tinkar River (Tinkar Khola), which is a tributary of the Mahakali River (or Kali River and Sarda River).
 Mahakali serves as the western boundary of Nepal with India, beyond which lies the Indian region of Kumaon (part of the Uttarakhand state).

 Along the Tinkar Valley, closer to the border, is another large village called Chhangru (or Changru).
 Tinkar (80 households) and Chhangru (100 households) are populated by Byansi people, who speak a West Himalayish language called Byangsi.
 The region across the border in Kumaon is also populated by Byansi people, with whom the Byansis of the Tinkar Valley have cultural and historical links.
 A third village called Ghaga, at the confluence of Tinkar and Nampa rivers, is populated by other classes of people.

 Upstream along one of the headwaters of the Tinkar Khola is the Tinkar Pass (or "Tinkar Lipu") at the top of the Great Himalayan range, which provides a historical trading route for the Byansis to the Tibetan town of Burang.
 This pass is however insignificant for the overall economy of Nepal because the far-western region is cut off from the rest of the country by "high impassable mountains and glaciers".
 Manzard et al. state that the Tinkar Byansis also used to use the Lipulekh Pass because the Tinkar Pass is quite difficult to traverse.

 While the general border runs along the Mahakali River, in the upper headwaters above the Kalapani village, it is the watershed of the streams that flow into the river.
 This was a decision made by the British Indian government in the 19th century.

 Two significant peaks, P. 6172 and Om Parvat (5590 m), lie on this watershed range, which are popular trekking destinations.
 Nepal has ongoing claims to the territory beyond the watershed, up to the main headwater stream, which is termed the Kalapani territory.